 I must admit, I can’t see where the eye fits into this (is it a misprint perhaps?).
 But note, the phrase ‘independently evolved’ is evo-speak for independently arose, and creationists would interpret the evidence as ‘independently created’.
 The same is said about eyes, for sure, and this is also a problem for common-ancestry evolution.

 From the Economist News, it says they’ve found a new super continent.
 What implications or upcoming praise does this find bring?

 When witnessing the Gospel of Jesus Christ to someone where, if anywhere, do you feel that the creation message becomes relevant?

-Everywhere—see Creation: Why It Matters and Why won't they listen?
+Everywhere—see Creation: Why It Matters.
 Conversely, what doctrine of Christianity is not found, at least in embryonic form, in Genesis 1–11?
 See also the comments on Billy Graham and Charles Templeton below.

 K. (age 15), Bunbury, WA, AUS

 Why is it when people read/listen to evolutionary theories (or study them at school or uni) do some of them turn away from Christianity & believe the evolutionists?
 What is it in evolution that is so convincing that a born again Christian would turn away from Christ, especially when they have experienced the power of God like the man that used to work with Billy Graham, (can’t remember his name but he wrote a book about it)?